Overview of CAM Use in Prostate Cancer

 Studies of CAM use to lower the risk of developing prostate cancer or to prevent it from coming back have shown the following:

-- A study of men with a family history of prostate cancer found that over half used vitamins or other dietary supplements, including those sold for prostate health or cancer prevention such as selenium, green tea, and saw palmetto.
+- A study of men with a family history of prostate cancer found that over half used vitamins or other dietary supplements, including those sold for prostate health or cancer prevention, such as some of those listed in this summary.

 - A study of men at a prostate cancer screening clinic found that well over half took multivitamins and a smaller number took herbal supplements.